oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

 ## Task 2: Understanding the Vector Embedding processing

-  1. Before proceeding any further, lets take a look at the code of the Nodejs program we just ran.
+  1. Before proceeding any further, lets take a look at the code of the Node.js program we just ran.
 This will help us understand how this process is being performed.
-You will notice that this program looks very similar to the other vectorize\_table nodejs programs we have run in this workshop, the basic logic flow is very similar for the most part.
+You will notice that this program looks very similar to the other vectorize\_table node.js programs we have run in this workshop, the basic logic flow is very similar for the most part.

    Open the file with your favorite editor.
 You can use *vi* or *view* to view the contents of the file.
 We will not be making any changes to the program-